rjsmith1999/IMMERSE/_pages/log.md

 * **Wednesday**:
   - Ran the scrubber again, and aparently it works today?
 I think I might have been using the wrong fradslist by mistake.
+  - Documented everything up to this point, merged code changes back to repo
   - _TODO:_
-    - Document everything up to this point, merge code changes back to repo
-    - Make sure I can follow instructions and build the project from scratch

 ### Week 7: June 14 - June 18, 2021